Oh my goodness, Soft Batch Brown Butter Snickerdoodles, oh my goodness.

 Growing up I used to think she was koo-koo.
 But recently I’ve been wanting one so badly.
 I GET IT NOW, MOM.

-OK now for cookies.
-I tested this recipe like 4 times to get it as perfect as could be, and the result is one of the best cookies I’ve ever made on the blog.
+Okay, now for cookies.
+I tested this brown butter snickerdoodle recipe like four times to get it as perfect as could be, and the result is one of the best cookies I’ve ever made on the blog.
 They’re so soft and moist.

 I baked these babies using my newest bakeware from Anolon (namely, their 8.5-inch French skillet and their 14×16-inch cookie sheet).
 I was especially amazed at how well the cookies baked on the non-stick cookie sheet; no parchment paper or greasing was required.
 The cookies slid right off the tray.
 And even more importantly, they cooked perfectly evenly.